AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Functions/README.md

 ```
 The above example would require there to be a [`<button>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) element available on the page to select and click.
 You've already seen this structure a few times throughout the course, and you'll learn more about and see it in use in the next article.

-You can also assign an anonymous function to be the value of a variable, for example:
+You can also assign an anonymous function to be the value of a variable.
+For example:
 ```
 const myGreeting = function() {
     alert('hello');